-The project proponent must spatially exclude from the baseline AD any other VCS AFOLU PAs that are allocated to its UDef LB and monitored ex post.
+The project proponent must spatially exclude from the baseline AD allocated to its UDef LB and monitored ex post in the LB, any other VCS AFOLU PAs.
 The exclusion enters into force and related leakage emissions may be omitted once the other VCS AFOLU projects have submitted an initial verification report to the Verra Registry but no sooner than the other projects' start date.
 The onus is on the project proponent to demonstrate this and on the VVB to confirm it.

-Leakage emissions associated with other overlapping VCS REDD4 project LB(s) may be omitted by the project where:
+Leakage emissions associated with other overlapping VCS REDD5 project LB(s) may be omitted by the project where:

-- An LB agreement is signed between the project proponents that clearly defines the • location of the boundaries of the different LB areas overlapping with UDef LB, as well as the related monitoring responsibilities; and - The other VCS REDD project has submitted a verification report in the last five years.
+- An LB agreement is signed between the project proponents that clearly defines the location of the boundaries of the different LB areas overlapping with UDef LB, as well as the related monitoring responsibilities; and - The other VCS REDD project has submitted a verification report in the last five years prior to the date of the focus project's Project Description Document.
 Where the other VCS REDD project ends or fails to present a verification report for more than five consecutive years, the excluded areas and discounted AD are reintroduced to UDef LB.

 The omission only applies to the UDef LB portions that will be monitored by the other project, as per the LB agreement.
-When leakage emissions are omitted, the project must discount the corresponding allocated Baseline AD.
+When leakage emissions are omitted, the project must discount the corresponding allocated Baseline AD, reducing the baseline AD by the amount of baseline deforestation allocated to the area monitored by the other project.
 The project description must clearly describe the excluded areas and the related discounting calculations.
 Post-validation changes must be described and assessed by the VVB as project description deviations.